emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-3-Solving Supply Chain Greenfield Analysis Problem Using Optimization in Python.md

 from each customer to the closest facility is minimized.

 The following is the mixed integer programming for the K-Median problem.

+## Formulating Greenfield Problem as K-Median

+Note that we select $$K$$ number of facilities among given possible facility locations in the K-Median problem.